Lovincerf/Lovincer-portfolio.github.io/README.md

             <section id="about" class="section">
                 <h2> About me</h2>

-                <p>I'm an ambitious IT graduate with a strong foundation in information technology, eager to launch my career in networking and support.</br>This portfolio showcases my academic achievements,practical experience, growing expertise in IT and committment to continuos learning in the field of networking and support.</br> </p>
+                <p>I'm an ambitious IT graduate with a strong foundation in information technology, eager to launch my career in networking and support.<br>This portfolio showcases my academic achievements,practical experience, growing expertise in IT and committment to continuos learning in the field of networking and support. </p>
             </section>

             <section id="skills" class="section">